DawidFranczak/Smart-home-main-server/README.md

 ### Aquariums
 <img src="/readme_images/aqua_1.png" alt="Aquarium page 1">

-After selecting the aquarium, a settings window opens up.
-You can change the color of the LED strip, the time when the LED and fluorescent lights turn on, and switch between automatic and manual mode.
+After selecting an aquarium, a new window will open, presenting you with various settings you can change, including: the color of the LED strip, the time when the LED and fluorescent lights turn on, and whether you want it to work in automatic or manual mode.

 <img src="/readme_images/aqua_2.png" alt="Aquarium page 2">